The TAB Melbourne Cup has come a long way since it was first run in 1956.

 Run under handicap conditions over 565 yards on a grass track, Rocketeer claimed the first edition of the Cup and earned £500 (a little over $16,000 to today’s money) for his effort, a far cry from the $435,000 the winner of the 2019 renewal will take home!

-The TAB Melbourne Cup is the world’s greatest greyhound race.
+But it’s more than prize money that makes the TAB Melbourne Cup the world’s greatest greyhound race.

-Entry is free so get your friends together and enjoy a memorable night out on Friday 23 November to see history made at the 2018 TAB Melbourne Cup, the world’s greatest greyhound race!
+Entry is free so get your friends together and enjoy a memorable night out on Friday 29 November to see history made and experience GREATNESS!

 - 1956 – First Melbourne Cup staged at Sandown Park on the grass track over 565 yards under handicap conditions worth £500